thevishalmisra/etherAI/README.md

   index.js

 🧠 Powered By
-Ether AI uses Gemini API by Google for generating context-aware, natural language responses.
+Ether AI uses the Gemini API by Google for generating context-aware, natural language responses.